-The protocols and procedures forming the Policy work together to protect Children from harm and respond swiftly and appropriately in the rare but regrettable circumstances in which Children are harmed or at risk of being harmed.
-The Policy has been developed with the best interests of the Child as the paramount consideration, and recognises a Child's diverse circumstances, experience and background (including cultural and linguistic background) that may increase a Child's vulnerability to harm.
-It seeks not only to ensure Children's safety, well-being and dignity within the Archdiocese's Parishes and Agencies, but also outside the Church environment, in the event that a member of the Archdiocese learns of a matter of concern.
+The protocols and procedures forming the Policy work together to protect Children and Adults at Risk from harm and respond swiftly and appropriately in the rare but regrettable circumstances in which Children/Adults at Risk are harmed or at risk of being harmed.
+The Policy has been developed with the best interests of the Child and Adult at Risk as the paramount consideration, and recognises a Child and Adult's diverse circumstances, experience and background (including cultural and linguistic background) that may increase a Child and Adult's vulnerability to harm.
+It seeks not only to ensure Children and Adults at Risk's safety, well-being and dignity within the Archdiocese's iManage: 561686v2